 iv) Strength of a class No of sections

-HM of a High School has to handle minimum 8 periods per week which includes handling one curricular subject of part I of Table for either class X or class IX in accordance with his optional subjects of study in graduation/post graduation and his methodology subjects in B.Ed course.
+HM of a High School has to handle a minimum of 8 periods per week which includes handling one curricular subject of part I of Table for either class X or class IX in accordance with his optional subjects of study in graduation/post-graduation and his methodology subjects in B.Ed course.

 vi) Teacher workload: